itolosa/naming-stats/README.md

 ### Conclusions

 * 20% of the words appears at least 80% of the times in class names.
-* Then pareto rules holds for words used in class names used for this analysis
+* Then pareto rules holds for words used in class names (for this analysis)

 ### Apendix